 Why Would you Want an Avalanche Shovel?

 Obviously, the term applied to an avalanche shovel is to help dig out large amounts of snow in the event of an avalanche.
 But it truly is so much more.
-As a compact shovel, they are designed to be carried in or on backpacks- and depending on the style you prefer, can be used for much more than just snow removal.
+As a compact shovel, they are designed to be carried in or on backpacks and, depending on the style you prefer, you can use them for much more than just snow removal.

 The compact designs allow you to pack them into large satchels, as well as into the trunk of your vehicle for quick access.
-They move snow, and many can also chip away at the ice and packed drifts (you know, the kind left behind by plows- right behind your parking spot).
+They move snow, and many can also chip away at the ice and packed drifts, like the kind left behind by plows, right behind your parking spot.
 If you choose a model that has various options for use, such as chopping, picking, or even sawing, you can most definitely find a use for it in other seasons.

 Common Avalanche Shovel Handle Types

-Screw handled shovels typically have 2 or 3 lengths that all screw together to make a more full-size shovel.
+Screw handled shovels typically have two or three lengths that all screw together to make a more full-size shovel.
 You can also typically fit them together to make a smaller shovel by leaving out a length.
 Once unscrewed you can store them all together in a much smaller package.

 Common Avalanche Shovel Head Types

-Broad-headed shovels are typically made of either a heavy plastic or metal and are wide with a gently curved end to help move large amounts of snow through both scooping and digging motions.
+Broad-headed shovels typically consist of extremely heavy-duty plastic or sharp and durable metal material and are wider than most other sorts of avalanche shovels.
+Broadhead avalanche shovels typically have a gently curved end rather than a tip.
+The purpose of the broadhead design is to easily shovel larger amounts of snow through both scooping and digging motions.